socials

 Buhoma lodge

 Buhoma lodge of Buhoma gorillas sector is located at latitude -0.98798° S and longitude 29.61528° E in Bwindi impenetrable gorillas national park in Uganda.
-Buhoma lodge is 476km from Kampala covered for 10 hours and 53km from Queen Elizabeth national park for a 1 hour & 30 minutes drive.
-Buhoma lodge is 198km, a 6 hours drive from Kigali, Rwanda.
-Buhoma lodge is 1 minute away from the Bwindi gorillas park gate.
+Going to Buhoma lodge is 476km from Kampala covered for 10 hours and 53km from Queen Elizabeth national park for a 1 hour & 30 minutes drive.
+Also Buhoma lodge is 198km, a 6 hours drive from Kigali, Rwanda.
+In the park, Buhoma lodge is 1 minute away from the Bwindi gorillas park gate.

 Activities you can do while from Buhoma lodge include;